reinaldorossetti/selenium_java_for_beginners/README.md

 # SELENIUM-JAVA-FOR-BEGINNERS

-Fiz um fork do projeto do Lucas somente para testar o Retry do Cumcumber no Java, no entanto o mesmo só tem para Ruby, a solução feita simplesmente Extend a biblioteca para retestar o teste falho, mas no entanto o mesmo repete o cenário no report do Cucumber.
+Fiz um fork do projeto do Lucas somente para testar o Retry do Cucumber no Java, no entanto o mesmo só tem para Ruby, a solução feita simplesmente Extend a biblioteca para retestar o teste falho, mas no entanto o mesmo repete o cenário no report do Cucumber.

 > Repository with examples of automation using selenium + java